 Kitchari is an age old, traditional dish that is not only a staple for Indian meals, but is also a staple for any Ayurvedic cleanse.
-This versatile, Eastern dish is super nourishing to the body and the mind, and can be made to fit any constitution or dosha type, depending on the spices and veggies that you may decide to add.
+This versatile, Eastern dish is super nourishing to the body and the mind, and can be made to fit any constitution or dosha type, depending on the spices and veggies that you add.

-- Doshic effect: Vata ↓, Pitta ↓, Kapha ↓* (Kapha types should use quinoa instead of basmati rice)
+- Doshic effect: Vata ↓, Pitta ↓, Kapha ↓*

 - Vegetarian and Vegan

 - Serving: 5 to 6

 - 1/2 teaspoon brown mustard seed, whole (omit for Pitta)

 - 1/2 teaspoon freshly ground black pepper